pik-gane/tricl/README.md

     email: <...>

 files:
+    gexf: <where to output the resulting temporal network>
+        # must end in either .gexf or .gexf.gz (recommended)
-    gexf: <where to output the resulting temporal network>.gexf diagram prefix: <filename prefix for structural diagram output>
+    diagram prefix: <filename prefix for structural diagram output>
     # files not listed are not generated